jcourt99/MechaCar_Statistical_Analysis/README.md

 The image below shows the data when comparing all 150 PSI readings.

 ![PSI_summary](https://github.com/jcourt99/MechaCar_Statistical_Analysis/blob/main/Images/PSI_Summary.jpg)

-This image compares the PSI readings in the different lots.
+This next image compares the PSI readings in the different lots.
 All 3 lots meet the design specification of 100 PSI according to the data.
 Lot 3 has the widest spread of data from the mean with a standard deviation of 13 PSI.
 ![Lot_summary](https://github.com/jcourt99/MechaCar_Statistical_Analysis/blob/main/Images/Lot_Summary.jpg)

+## T-Tests on Suspension Coils